ibm-cloud-docs/hs-crypto/set-up-pkcs-api.md

       <tr>
         <td><em>private_key_store_spaceid</em></td>
         <td>
         <p>The 128-bit [Universally Unique IDentifier (UUID)](https://www.cryptosys.net/pki/uuid-rfc4122.html){: external} of the private keystore.
-You can generate the UUID with a third-party tool, such as [UUID generator](https://www.uuidgenerator.net/).</p> <p>{{site.data.keyword.hscrypto}} provides you with two database-backed PKCS #11 keystores for enhanced security and better user access management: the private keystore that only the normal user type can access and the public keystore that all user types can access.</p>
+You can generate the UUID with a third-party tool, such as [UUID generator](https://www.uuidgenerator.net/).</p> <p>{{site.data.keyword.hscrypto}} provides you with two database-backed EP11 keystores for enhanced security and better user access management: the private keystore that only the normal user type can access and the public keystore that all user types can access.</p>
         </td>
       </tr>
       <tr>